LLNL/UEDGE/README.md

 where arg1 and/or arg2 are one of the options from the above list.

+## Using the OMP parallel version of UEDGE
+The pip-distributed UEDGE packages starting from V8.3 have OMP capabilities.

+The following runtime environment variables _must_ be defined before using the OMP capabilities to avoid running out of memory on the threads

+    ulimit -s unlimited
+    export OMP_STACKSIZE=2G

+In case of unexpected crashes, increase OMP_STACKSIZE further.
+To control the number of processes, set

+    export OMP_NUM_THREADS=32

+The following variables are used to turn on the OMP capabilities for UEDGE: ppp.OmpParallelJac - =1 activates OMP paralellization of the Jacobian ppp.OMPParallelPandf1 - =1 activates OMP paralellization of the pandf1 routine

+Additional information on the OMP evaluation can be displayed by setting ppp.ParallelWarning - =1 outputs OMP parallelization information ppp.OMPPandf1Verbose - =[1,2] outputs diagnostics on parallel pandf1 evaluation ppp.OMPPandf1Verbose - =[1,2] outputs diagnostics on parallel pandf1 evaluation
+  ppp.OMPJacVerbose - =[1,2] outputs diagnostics on parallel pandf1 evaluation

+The OMP settings are controlled using the variables: ppp.OMPlenpfac - size allocated to each process ppp.OMPJacNchunks - number of chunks Jacobian is split into (defaults to neq) ppp.OMPPandf1Nychunks - number of chunks to decompose domain into (defaults to ny)

+Checks on the OMP parallelization for code development testing can be turned on using: bbb.isjacreset - checks on subsequent parallel Jacobian (computes Jacobian twice) ppp.CheckJac - =1 compares parallel Jacobian to serial (runs both) ppp.CheckPandf1 - =1 compares parallel pandf1 to serial (runs both)

 ## How to get involved and contribute
 Sent email to one of the developers listed below expressing your interest in modifying or developing packages